Jordan of Osnabrück

 Jordan of Osnabrück (c.
-1220 – 15 April 1284) was a significant German political writer of the 13th century.
+1220 – 15 April 1284) was a political writer of the 13th century from the Holy Roman Empire.
 He is known for his work De praerogativa Romani imperii.
 Antony Black writes: "In the tracts written between c.
 1250 and c.
 1281 by Jordan of Osnabrück and Alexander of Roes [...] it was claimed that divine dispensation had allotted the empire to Germans via Charlemagne."